GrantExec, a Euna Solutions® company

 Lifespan Respite Care Program: State Grants

-This funding opportunity provides financial support to state agencies to enhance and expand respite care services for family caregivers of individuals with disabilities or chronic conditions.
+This funding opportunity provides financial support to state agencies for developing and improving respite care systems that assist family caregivers of individuals with disabilities, chronic conditions, or special needs.

 $500,000